 Five for Friday: Plastic alternatives

-This week’s EU proposal to reduce marine litter means abundant opportunities for Finns providing plastic-free solutions.
+The EU’s proposal to reduce marine litter means abundant opportunities for Finns providing plastic-free solutions.

 Across the world, plastics make up 85 per cent of marine litter.
 In order to tackle this problem, the European Union has proposed new EU-wide rules that outlaw 10 single-use plastic products.

 These Finnish innovations can help stem the tide.